sonic-pi-net/sonic-pi/INSTALL-WINDOWS.md

 ### 1.3 Install - CMake

-We use a build system called CMake to automatically build both Sonic Pi's GUI and many many of its dependencies.
+We use a build system called CMake to automatically build both Sonic Pi's GUI and many of its dependencies.

-Install the latest CMake from here: http://www.cmake.org/download.
+Install the latest CMake from here: http://www.cmake.org/download

 ### 1.4 Install - Ruby

 Ruby is needed both for a number of the build steps and as the main runtime for the language server.
-We need to both install it and some additional libraries.
+We need to install both it and some additional libraries.

 Firstly, install the latest version of Ruby (2.7.1 - 64 bit with devkit) from: